 So what good is an auditor, then?

-At this point, you might be saying to yourself, “So, if an auditor isn’t working to uncover fraud, what are they doing?
+At this point, you might say to yourself, “So, if an auditor isn’t working to uncover fraud, what are they doing?
 What good are they anyway?”

 Thank you!
 Because if you are asking the question, my snarky little article has done its job.
 You now (hopefully) will stop blaming auditors for fraud that is not their fault or their responsibility.